fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 export default AddPatientForm;
 ```

-As a child of our Formik wrapper, we have a <i>function</i> which returns the form contents.
+As a child of our Formik wrapper, we have a <i>function</i> that returns the form contents.
 We use Formik's [Form](https://jaredpalmer.com/formik/docs/api/form) to render the actual form element.
-Inside of the Form element, we use our <i>TextField</i> and <i>SelectField</i> components that we created in <i>FormField.tsx</i>.
+Inside the Form element, we use our <i>TextField</i> and <i>SelectField</i> components that we created in <i>FormField.tsx</i>.

-Lastly, we create two buttons: one for cancelling the form submission and one for submitting the form.
+Lastly, we create two buttons: one for canceling the form submission and one for submitting the form.
 The cancel button calls the <i>onCancel</i> callback straight away when clicked.
 The submit button triggers Formik's onSubmit event, which in turn uses the <i>onSubmit</i> callback from the component's props.
 The submit button is enabled only if the form is <i>valid</i> and <i>dirty</i>, which means that the user has edited some of the fields.

 We handle form submission through Formik, because it allows us to call the validation function before performing the actual submission.
-If the validation function returns any errors, the submission is cancelled.
+If the validation function returns any errors, the submission is canceled.

 The buttons are set inside a Material UI [Grid](https://mui.com/components/grid/#main-content) to set them next to each other easily.